UPDATED STEWARDSHIP PLAN

 On May 19, 2015, the Safe Drug Disposal Ordinance (No. NS-517.89) was passed by the Board of Supervisors of the County of Santa Clara.
 The Ordinance requires pharmaceutical producers to develop a Product Stewardship Program to finance and manage the collection, transportation, and disposal of unwanted medicine from Santa Clara County residents.
 On June 23, 2015 a second reading of the Ordinance, which included a Stewardship Plan, was received and adopted by the Board.
 The Safe Drug Disposal went into effect on July 23, 2015.

-The MED-Project is a stewardship group established by the pharmaceutical manufacturers to implement the program throughout California including in counties such as Alameda, San Mateo, San Francisco, Santa Cruz, San Luis Obispo, Marin and our own here in Santa Clara County.
-Currently, there are 108 kiosks located throughout the Santa Clara County.
+The Inmar-Intelligence and MED-Project are stewardship organizations established by the pharmaceutical manufacturers to implement the program throughout California including in counties such as Alameda, San Mateo, San Francisco, Santa Cruz, San Luis Obispo, Marin and our own here in Santa Clara County.
+Currently, there are 100+ kiosks located throughout the Santa Clara County.
 Please visit sccmeds.org for a list of locations and more information about how to safely dispose of your unwanted medications.

 BUSINESS MEDICAL WASTE